Tuscany Tour

 Next, we stopped at a local winery, Poggio ai Laghi, surrounded by vineyards stretching under the Tuscan sun.

-Lunch was very memorable, fresh pasta paired with a wine tasting.
-Each wine had its own character, shaped by the land and the seasons.
+Lunch was simple but memorable—fresh pasta paired with the wines we had just learned about.
+Each one had its own character, shaped by the land and the seasons.

 Meanwhile, our daughter sat beside me, gently reminding me not to drink too much, worried I might get drunk.
 It became a small running joke at the table, one of those moments that made the experience feel even more personal.